June 1, 2009: The day Roger Federer kept his dreams of Roland-Garros glory alive

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On June 1, 2009, Roger Federer came from two sets down and break point down in the third to beat Tommy Haas and keep his Roland-Garros dreams alive

-On this day, June 1, 2009, Roger Federer came from two sets and a break point down in the third set to edge out Tommy Haas in the fourth round at Roland-Garros (6-7, 5-7, 6-4, 6-0, 6-2) and keep his title hopes alive.
+On this day, June 1, 2009, Roger Federer came from two-sets-to-love and a break point down in the third set to edge out Tommy Haas in the fourth round at Roland-Garros (6-7, 5-7, 6-4, 6-0, 6-2) and keep his title hopes alive.
 The Swiss turned things around with a memorable forehand winner.
-It was a significant win for Federer, as his nemesis Rafael Nadal, who had defeated him the four previous years at Roland-Garros, had surprisingly been defeated the day before by Robin Soderling.
-Nadal’s loss created the perfect opportunity for Federer to eventually claim the Roland-Garros crown – the only one he was still chasing– but it also put incredible pressure on his shoulders; the entire world was now watching him, expecting him to complete the career Grand Slam.
+It was a significant win for Federer, as his nemesis Rafael Nadal, who had defeated him the four previous years at Roland-Garros, had shockingly been defeated just the day before by Robin Soderling.
+Nadal’s loss created the perfect opportunity for Federer to eventually claim the Roland-Garros crown – the only Major he was still chasing– but it also put incredible pressure on his shoulders; the entire world was now watching him, expecting him to complete the career Grand Slam.

 The players: Roger Federer and Tommy Haas

-- Roger Federer, legend who was said to be declining
+- Roger Federer: The legend who was said to be declining

 The place: Stade Roland-Garros

-The German had never gone past the fourth round at Roland-Garros before while Federer had finished runner-up three consecutive times, from 2006 to 2008, only to be defeated by the same player, Nadal.
+The German had never gone past the fourth round at Roland-Garros before while Federer had finished runner-up three consecutive times, from 2006 to 2008, only to be defeated by Nadal.
 It was the only Grand Slam the tournament where the Swiss had yet to come out on top.

-The facts: Federer comes from two sets down to win in five
+The facts: Federer comes from two-sets-to-love down to win in five

 The story of the match between Federer and Haas, played on June 1, 2009, had begun the day before, on the May 31, at the precise moment Soderling had defeated the King of Clay, Rafael Nadal (6-2, 6-7, 6-4, 7-6).
 From that very moment, the tournament took a new turn for the Swiss world No 2.
 His nemesis Nadal, the player who had deprived him in three consecutive Paris finals, was eliminated against all odds by the most unexpected opponent.
 Years later, reflecting on that day, the Swiss would say that he had left the stadium after Soderling had won the first set, not thinking for a second that the Swede would go on to win the match.
 Coming back to his hotel, Federer would find out he was wrong; Nadal had been sent packing home.
 Federer knew right away that this was his chance to eventually claim the title.
 Unfortunately for him, so did the entire world, and this golden opportunity came with a new pressure that weighed heavily upon his shoulders.

-From the first few games, it was obvious that Federer was under high pressure.
-Feeling now compelled to win the tournament, he struggled with the the increased expectations, his own game, and his opponent who did everything to make him miserable.
+From the very first games, it was obvious that Federer was under massive pressure.
+Feeling now compelled to win the tournament, he struggled with the increased expectations, his own game, and his opponent who did everything to make him miserable.
 While Federer, very tense, was not able to set up his aggressive strategy without missing too much, Haas was all pumped up and delivered a great performance, serving particularly well.
 He claimed the first set, 7-6.
 In the second set, the Swiss still couldn’t loosen up.
-Despite the public’s support, he seemed to be digging his own grave; shy with his forehand, still missing more than usual.
-Haas not only took the second set, 7-5, but soon had a break point at 4-3 in the third set.
+Despite the public’s support, he seemed to be digging his own grave; tentative with his forehand, still missing more than usual.
+Haas not only took the second set 7-5 but soon had a break point at 4-3 in the third set.
 It was almost a match point.
-The German would admit later: “I’d be lying if I said I didn’t think, at that point, ‘Hey, if I win this point I’m going to win this match.
+The German would admit later: “I’d be lying if I said I didn’t think, at that point, ‘Hey, if I win this point, I’m going to win this match.
 I’m going to serve him out.'”

 Haas had no idea how right he was; this point would seal the match.
 Just not in the way he had hoped or expected.